-The TE receives signals from 2 different ports which are connected to two antenna connectors in the test system.
+The TE receives signals from 2 or 4 different ports which are connected to two or four antenna connectors in the test system.

 For UL MIMO measurements a MIMO equalization step as described in section E.8.2 is performed to separate the layers.